jrunning/the-best-regex/README.md

 be taken from [twitter/twitter-text-conformance], which is shared among the tests for twitter-text-rb, twitter-text-js, etc.

-Each file in `/test/test-cases` will have the same name (until the first dot) as the implementation files it targets, e.g. `postal-code-ca.yml` (supposing YAML is used as the necessary common format) would contain test cases targeting `postal-code-ca.js`, `postal-code-ca.pl` and so on.
+Each file in `/test/test-cases` will have the same name as the implementation files it targets, e.g. `postal-code-ca.yml`.

 [twitter/twitter-text-conformance]: https://github.com/twitter/twitter-text-conformance

-### Automated test runner
+### Automated testing

 Ideally it will be possible to run tests for all environments with very little fuss.
 Make, Rake, or a similar utility may be used to initiate tests across